 1. Thank You Photo

-Grab your gift, a point and shoot camera, and your best smile and get to work.
-Sending an email is nice, but if you attach a picture with you riding the shiny new bike your Aunt bought you it will really pack a punch.
+Grab your gift, a camera (or your phone), and your best smile and get to work.
+Sending an email is nice, but if you attach a picture with you riding the shiny new bike your Aunt bought you, it will really pack a punch.

 2. Create a thank you video